PiTiLeZarD/memup/README.md

 Planned and in order

--   Sort out the hint/notes bits and give them a purpose
 -   Import to match IDS and offer a merge/override
 -   Find a way to use a github folder as a source for import, allow to delete mems by folders/subfolders
 -   Merge mems and have multiple folders for a mem.